Admissions

 A: Please consult the Graduate School’s FAQs page.

-Q: Can you offer financial assistance for my travel to Open House
+Q: Can you offer financial assistance for my travel to Admitted Student Open House?

-A: New students have a two-day orientation.
-The first orientation will be hosted by the Department of Government for all of its MA students on Monday, August 22, 2022.
-The second orientation will be hosted by the Graduate School of Arts & Sciences on Tuesday, August 23, 2022.
+A: New students have various orientation events to attend.
+First, students in our program have two mandatory full-day orientation sessions before classes start.
+The program has its first orientation session a week before classes start, which will be August 19, 2026.
+Then, the Department of Government has an orientation session for all of its MA students on Monday, August 24, 2026.
+Additionally, there are orientation events hosted by the Graduate School of Arts & Sciences on Tuesday, August 25, 2026.
+Lastly, the

 Q: When does the program start?